The Chronicles of Circle CI - Headless Chrome

 The above approach did help us in triggering the end-to-end tests in CircleCI, but with more GUI heavy frontend, chrome headless crashes with

-that was given to the CircleCI docker.
+session not available or chrome not available error.
+This was due to the limited size of /dev/shm that was given to the CircleCI docker.
 Spinning up a docker image was one of the solutions which we stumbled upon.
 The docker image had just one dedicated purpose; to run end-to-end tests.
 It also helped us in having a uniform environment to run end-to-end tests across environments.FROM openjdk:8 ARG NODE_ENV # replace shell with bash so we can source files RUN rm /bin/sh && ln -s /bin/bash /bin/sh # update the repository sources list # and install dependencies RUN apt-get update \ && apt-get install ssh git ca-certificates curl build-essential -y \ && apt-get -y clean autoclean \ && apt-get -y autoremove \ && rm -rf /var/lib/apt/lists/* # nvm environment variables ENV NVM_DIR /usr/local/nvm ENV NODE_VERSION 6.10.1 # install nvm # https://github.com/creationix/nvm#install-script RUN curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.31.2/install.sh | bash RUN ls /usr/local/nvm # install node and npm RUN source $NVM_DIR/nvm.sh \ && nvm install $NODE_VERSION \ && nvm alias default $NODE_VERSION \ && nvm use default # add node and npm to path so the commands are available ENV NODE_PATH $NVM_DIR/v$NODE_VERSION/lib/node_modules ENV PATH $NVM_DIR/versions/node/v$NODE_VERSION/bin:$PATH # confirm installation RUN node -v && npm -v ADD ./ ./ RUN sh ./setup_chrome.sh RUN npm install CMD ["/bin/bash", "./node_modules/.bin/protractor ./protractor_conf.js"]

 We used a prebuilt image for